Monster (Kiss album)

 Monster is the twentieth and final studio album by American rock band Kiss, released on October 9, 2012.
 It was recorded at Conway Recording Studios in Hollywood, California and The Nook in Studio City, Los Angeles.
-Monster was produced by Paul Stanley and co-produced by Greg Collins, as was 2009's Sonic Boom.
-It is the second studio release by the current band line-up, with Tommy Thayer on lead guitar and Eric Singer on drums, alongside founding members Paul Stanley and Gene Simmons.
+As with 2009's Sonic Boom, Monster was produced by Paul Stanley and Greg Collins, and featured the lineup of Stanley, Gene Simmons (vocals/bass), Eric Singer (drums/vocals), and Tommy Thayer (guitar/vocals).

 Background

 Gene Simmons first mentioned Kiss' intention to record a follow-up to Sonic Boom in 2010.
-On March 10, 2011, Simmons said in a radio interview for Heavy Metal Thunder that the band will enter the studio in three weeks and that they have around 20 to 25 songs ready to record.
+On March 10, 2011, Simmons said in a radio interview for Heavy Metal Thunder that the band would enter the studio in three weeks and that they had around 20 to 25 songs ready to record.

 In an interview with Elliot Segal on Elliot in the Morning, May 2, 2011, Simmons mentioned that Kiss had recorded around five songs.
 The album was originally supposed to contain ten songs, but he revealed before the American Music Awards of 2011 that Monster will contain fifteen brand new songs, all studio written by the band.
 This was then reduced to thirteen songs.

 On August 21, 2011, Kiss officially revealed the album's title and confirmed that it was being recorded in Los Angeles, with Paul Stanley producing, for a 2012 release.

 The band uploaded a video on January 3, 2012, on YouTube in which Stanley commented that the album was two to three days from completion.
 The recording process ended three days later.
 The following day, Stanley stated, "Listening to the tracks back to back is like sensory overload.
 Everyone who has heard any of it is completely blown away.
 Powerful, heavy, melodic and epic.
 It makes us very proud.
 You all will be too."

-The album's first single, "Hell or Hallelujah", was released on July 2, 2012, internationally and July 3 in North America along with the Monster Book.
+The album's first single, "Hell or Hallelujah", was released on July 2, 2012, internationally and July 3 in North America along with the Monster book.
 It received play on rock radio and climbed onto the middle reaches of the Billboard Mainstream Rock Chart.
 The second single, "Long Way Down", was released to radio stations on October 23.
 While it failed to make the Billboard Mainstream Rock Chart, it did reach the Billboard Heritage Rock Charts by the end of the year, and also occupied a spot on America's Music Rock Chart for several months.

 After several release delays, Monster was released in the U.S. on October 9, 2012.